 In connection with the issuance of the Series D shares, on April 4, 2008, Renren Inc. granted a Series D shareholder warrants to purchase additional 100,717,630 ("2009 Series D warrants") and 201,435,250 ("2010 Series D warrants") Series D shares of the Company with exercise price of \$0.993 per Series D share.
 The 2009 Series D warrants are exercisable by either the warrant holders or the Company in the period beginning on April 4, 2009 and ending on April 4, 2010.
 The 2010 Series D warrants are exercisable by either the warrant holders or the Company in the period beginning on April 4, 2010 and ending on April 4, 2011.
 The fair value of the 2009 Series D warrants and 2010 Series D warrants was \$705 and \$8,460, respectively, at the issuance date.
 The warrants were determined as free standing financial instruments required to be measured at fair value since the underlying instruments, i.e. Series D shares are redeemable instruments and therefore the warrants held by the holder are required to be classified as liability and were initially recognized at the fair value of \$9,165.
-However, the entire instrument comprises both a right for the warrant holder to exercise and a right for the Company to require the warrant holder to exercise.
+However, the entire instrument comprises both a right for the warrant holder to exercise.
 Consequently, as at December 31, 2008 the Series D warrants were determined to be assets with fair value of \$63,710 as a result of the decline of the Company's fair value since the issuance date of the warrants.
 The change in fair value of \$72,875 was recorded as a gain in the consolidated statement of operations for the year ended December 31, 2008.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS-continued FOR THE YEARS ENDED DECEMBER 31, 2008, 2009 AND 2010

-(In thousands of US dollars, except share data and per share data, or otherwise noted)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS-continued FOR THE YEARS ENDED DECEMBER 31, 2008, 2009 AND 2010 (In thousands of US dollars, except share data and per share data, or otherwise noted)

-WARRANTS-continued 18
+18. WARRANTS-continued